 What makes it so different from religion?
 This is a good question.
 The answer may surprise you.
 Find out which approach is best for you.

-The questions we get the most is what is the difference between religion and what we call spiritual exploration?
+One of the questions we get the most is, “what is the difference between spiritual exploration and religion”?
 So, let’s start by breaking down the terms by looking at the continuum of spirituality.

 So, we need to discuss how we use these terms and why.

 We relate the word spiritual with the term Spirit or Soul.
 And, the human Spirit or Soul is synonymous with consciousness.
 We use the term spiritual because the processes are a way of exploring consciousness.
 Investigating consciousness is a common desire.
 Some people refer to this as the call of our spiritual quest.
 We use methods for traveling the depths of awareness and higher states of consciousness.

 We use the term exploration because exploring consciousness is one of the primary purposes of these methods.
 They help us explore the fabric of our very nature.
 Above all, we use processes that are scientifically sound and repeatable.
 We investigate claims of new types of processes.
 However, we have found nothing new in the last 40 years.
 There are a lot of attempts to rebrand and repackage, but these are often substandard imitations.